kaavyalakshmanan/kaavyalakshmanan/README.md

 - 👋 Hi, I’m @kaavyalakshmanan
-- 👀 I’m interested in full-stack development
+- 👀 I’m interested in backend and full-stack development
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Typescript
-- 💞️ I’m looking to collaborate on fun full-stack projects!
+- 💞️ I’m looking to collaborate on fun projects!
 - 📫 How to reach me: Feel free to email me at kaavya.laks@gmail.com

 <!---